-In EYFS, our children begin their journey of discovery by predicting and interpreting results through a variety of in-depth discussions before and after experiments.
+In EYFS, our children begin their journey of discovery by predicting and interpreting results through a variety of discussions before and after experiments.
 As our young scientists move through KS1, the are able to independently ask questions and describe what they have found during their enquires.
 Through LKS2 the children’s questioning becomes more relevant and observations become more accurate including the formal presentation of data in various different ways.
 By the time the children are ready to leave us at the end of KS2, they are able to independently plan different types of scientific enquiry, at times developed from results of previous test outcomes and explain their conclusions including causal relationships between variables.
 Throughout all ages, we encourage the use of scientific vocabulary and through our modelling and progression of vocabulary, we develop an embedded use of technical language by the time the children leave Flyford.

 Science is explored through ‘Understanding the World’ and is closely linked to children’s physical development when talking and learning about the body and how to keep it healthy.
 Volunteers, parents and members of the local community are invited in to share knowledge and first hand experiences of professions such as vets, doctors, firefighters and police as part of the ‘People Who Help Us’ topic.
 We also explore key scientists who have changed our lives.
 This includes Mary Anning as part of the ‘Dinosaur’ topic.
 Much of the learning is led by children’s interest in change, including changes to themselves, the environment and materials.
 Pupils discuss the seasons daily, completing the classroom weather chart.
 We explore how some places around the world have different weather to us and how this can affect their livelihood.
 The school environment provides children with the opportunity to make observations, collect items of interest and generate discussions which support questioning and prediction skills.
 The children are taught to care for and respect all living things by building bug hotels and feeding the birds in our forest school.
 They contribute to their own outside area through the planting of seeds, using the produce and showing care and respect for their immediate environment.